DiamondLightSource/discorpy/docs/source/tutorials/methods.rst

 the equation.
 Given the coordinates of distorted points on grid lines, using conditions that lines connecting these points must be parallel, equidistant, or perpendicular we can calculate the coordinates of undistorted points (:numref:`fig_21`) correspondingly.
-Details of this implementation can be found in *Discorpy*'s API.
+Details of this implementation can be found in `Discorpy's API <https://discorpy.readthedocs.io/en/latest/api/discorpy.proc.processing.html#discorpy.proc.processing.generate_source_target_perspective_points>`__.

 .. figure:: figs/methods/fig10.png
     :name: fig_21
-  :figwidth: 90 %
+    :figwidth: 98 %
     :align: center
     :figclass: align-center

     Demonstration of generating undistorted points from perspective points. (a) Calibration image. (b) Extracted reference-points. (c) Undistorted points generated by using the conditions that lines are parallel in each direction, perpendicular between direction, and equidistant.
 As the scale between the distorted space and undistorted space are unknown, the distance between lines in the undistorted space can be arbitrarily chosen.
 Here the mean of distances in the distorted space is used.

 Correcting a distorted image